chl/ringo-processing/README.md

 ## Footnotes

-<sup>1</sup> Or: "appropriately-bound functions/properties/constants representing the Processing API"
+<sup>1</sup> More precisely: Appropriately-bound proxy functions/properties and constants representing the Processing API.